So you’re a manager. Your report did something that, in your opinion, sounded too angry, and you want to bring it up with them.

-OK, so now maybe you’re second-guessing your decision to use the words ‘abrasive’ or ‘aggressive’ (or ‘argumentative’ or ‘adversarial’ or whatever term you’re reaching for right now to deliver the exact same idea, and coming up with some different phrasing does not detoxify the idea itself.)
+OK, so now maybe you’re second-guessing your decision to use the words ‘abrasive’ or ‘aggressive’ (or ‘argumentative’ or ‘adversarial’ or ‘bad attitude.’
+Or, getting onto someone about their ‘tone.’
+All of these terms deliver the exact same idea, and coming up with some different phrasing does not detoxify the idea itself.)

 Or maybe you still think that, in your specific case, the words are, in fact, appropriate descriptors.
 But how do you know they’re appropriate here?

 Luckily, there is gut-check mechanism that you can use to figure that out!

 Here it is: before you describe your coworker as abrasive or aggressive, ask yourself: